minnestar/sessionizer/src/doc/SCHEDULING.md

 ```

 ## 6. Assigning rooms (happens later)
-This typically doesn't happen until the day before the event.
+**This typically doesn't happen until the day before the event.**

 * Available rooms are statically defined under `task :create_rooms` in `app.rake`.
-* Reassigning rooms is much easier than reassigning time slots.
+* **Note**: Reassigning rooms is much easier than reassigning time slots.

 # Other notes

-## How to read the generate schedule output
+## How to read the schedule generation output
-Every time you run the rake task, the output will change.
-But it starts from the best one from the previous run when it starts.
+The rake task ouput will change every time it gets run (whether manually or via the script).
+But it always starts from the "best" version from the previous run.
 ```
 bundle exec rails app:generate_schedule
 ```